lawi/GrizzlyOne/README.md

 The enigine will get a winboard interface to be tested with some chess frontends.
 <br><br>
 But it is not finished yet.
 So just wait and keep it watching.

+## Platforms
+### Grizzly One Board
+GrizzlyOne is meant to run on the GrizzlyOne board.
+But because of limited debugging resources a second version has been made.
+### GrizzlyOne makefile project
+While sharing one engine the UI is seperated for AVR and desktop.
+The desktop part is meant for develope and debug the engine.
+It will have not many features in the beginning.

+It will support WindBoard and / or UCI protocol maybe later to use it as competing version for development of other Grizzly Engines.